Klodii/dotfiles/.config/nvim/README.md

 Record commands
     - Normal mode:
         - `q<a-z>` to begin record all keys and commands executed.
-The recording goes to the <a-z> character selected (aka the alfanumeric register selected).
+The recording goes to the <a-z> character selected (aka the alphanumeric register selected).
         - `@<a-z><movement>` to execute the recorded commands
 Registers: